 Decide whether to use singular or plural keywords

 Use either singular or plural keywords, and stick with it – If you keyword long enough eventually you’ll end up with duplicate keywords for both singular and plural.
 It happens to all of us.
 You should choose early on which one to stick with.
 Whether you use singular or plural matters little, however what does matter in consistency.
 Personally, I recommend using plural keywords.
 The reasons are two-fold.

-- First, if you write the singular version, Lightroom will auto-complete it as you type which serves as confirmation that the keyword exists.
+- First, if you write the singular version, Lightroom will auto-complete it as you type the singular which serves as confirmation that the keyword exists.
 It will also auto-select it if you hit Enter.
 That helps in case you are mistakenly writing the wrong keyword.
 If you’ve previously used the keyword “car” and you type in the keyword “cars“, it will not suggest the “car” keyword to you due to the extra “s”.
 Hitting Enter would create the new “cars” keyword.
-However if you type in “car” and hit Enter, it will auto-select the closest existing match: “Cars”.
+However, if the keyword is already “cars” and you type in “car” and hit Enter, it will auto-select the closest existing match: “Cars”.

 - The second reason is that when you search, you expect to see multiple instances.
 If I want to see pictures of clocks to pick out the picture that best serves me, I’ll type in “clocks“.
 After all, I want to see multiple clocks, even if each individual image only shows one clock.
 Though you might not search this way, someone searching your images possibly will.
-It’s nice future-proofing.
+It’s nice future-proofing with little downsides.